Ustaše in Australia: Beginnings of Ustaše in Australia

 People with Croatian heritage had been migrating to Australia since the late 1800s, and when the Ustaše came to power as a Nazi puppet state in 1941, local Croatian-Australian leaders publicly condemned Ante Pavelić and his fascists.
 However, as the Ustaše were permitted to enter Australia from the late 1940s, these voices were soon drowned out by the influx of these far-right Nazi collaborators, some of whom were responsible for war-time atrocities.

 In 1950, several notable Ustaše figures arrived in Australia as migrants.
 Amongst these were Djujo Krpan, Ljubomir Vuina, Fabijan Lovoković and Srećko Rover.
 Krpan was an Ustaša police investigator who was involved in the killing of hundreds of people in the Lika region.
 ASIO was aware of this but due to his anti-communist credentials, he was given a favourable assessment and given Australian citizenship in 1955.

 Vuina was from Sarajevo where he became a pukovnik (colonel) in the Crna Legija (Black Legion), a notorious death squad infamous for their massacres of civilians and the mass deaths at concentration camps which were under their control.
 Vuina was a founder of the Adelaide Croatia Club in 1950 and Australian authorities estimated that by 1952, around 250 people that had been associated with the Ustaše were members at the club.
 ASIO later allowed Vuina to set up a newspaper and organise paramilitary training.
-Vuina obtained citizenship and moved to the Eastern Suburbs of Sydney were he died in 1999.
+Vuina obtained citizenship and moved to the Eastern Suburbs of Sydney where he died in 1999.
 He remained proud of his time in the Crna Legija and believed the unit should be represented at Anzac Day parades.
 Ironically, the Returned and Services League of Australia has for many years allowed representatives of the genocidal Serbian Nazi-collaborator militia, the Chetniks, to march in Anzac Day parades across the country.

 Lovoković was an Ustaše Youth leader who migrated to Sydney in 1950 and re-established Spremnost, a major Ustaša newspaper of the NDH.
 He also established the Australian branch of the Croatian Liberation Movement (HOP).
 The HOP was the foremost post-WW2 Ustaše organisation, being founded by the Poglavnik, Ante Pavelić, in 1957.
 Lovoković regarded himself as the leader of the Ustaše in Australia but took no responsibility for any of its military training or violence.
 In 1967, Ivica Kokić, a former satnik (captain) in the Ustaša army who had obtained a prominent role in the Australian government service, was appointed as leader of the HOP in Australia.